 For Windows XP and later with Parallels Tools (p.
-140) installed, you can set Windows and OS X volume levels to always be the same.
-With the Sync volume with Mac option selected, if you manually change the volume level in Windows, it is changed accordingly in OS X and vice versa.
+131) installed, you can set Windows and macOS volume levels to always be the same.
+With the Sync volume with Mac option selected, if you manually change the volume level in Windows, it is changed accordingly in macOS and vice versa.

-If your virtual machine doesn't have Parallels Tools installed, the guest operating system syncs the volume level from OS X. If you want to set another volume level in the virtual machine, disable Use Mac volume.
+If your virtual machine doesn't have Parallels Tools installed, the guest operating system syncs the volume level from macOS.
+If you want to set another volume level in the virtual machine, disable Use Mac volume.